-We consider the existence of the loans issued, as disclosed in note 12 to the financial statements for a total amount of €13,260,246,000, to be a key audit matter.
-Significant auditor's attention is necessary because of the size of the loan portfolio and the importance of existence for users of the financial statements.
+We consider the existence of the loans issued, as disclosed in note 12 to the financial statements for a total amount of $\le 13,276,160,000$ , to be a key audit matter.

 We performed the following procedures to support the existence of the loans issued to EDP S.A. group companies: